Tired of alarmist global warming propaganda? Learn what science really has to say about the issue. Purchase your copies of our documentaries today.

-Will global warming decimate earth's biosphere?
-Climate alarmists have long contended that the increase in temperature predicted to result from the ongoing rise in the air's CO2 content will be so great and occur so fast that many species of plants and animals will not be able to migrate poleward in latitude or upward in elevation rapidly enough to avoid extinction, as they are forced to seek cooler living conditions.
-However, as we explain in The Specter of Species Extinction, there are many reasons for rejecting this claim, perhaps the most powerful one being that concomitant increases in the air's CO2 content enable plants to endure warmer weather, with the result that there is no impetus for them to shift the heat-limiting warm-temperature boundaries of their ranges as temperatures rise.
-At the cold-limited cool-temperature boundaries of their ranges, on the other hand, warming enables plants to push poleward and upward, which results in expansions of their ranges and reductions in their risk of extinction.
+Could global warming decimate earth's biosphere?
+Climate alarmists have long claimed that the increase in temperature predicted to result from the ongoing rise in the air's CO2 content will be so great and so rapid that many species of plants and animals will not be able to migrate either poleward in latitude or upward in elevation rapidly enough to avoid extinction, as they are forced to seek cooler living conditions.
+However, as we explain in our major report The Specter of Species Extinction, there are many reasons for rejecting this contention, one of the most powerful being that increases in the air's CO2 content generally enable plants to endure warmer weather, with the result that there is little need for them to shift the heat-limiting warm-temperature boundaries of their ranges as temperatures rise.
+At the cold-limiting cool-temperature boundaries of their ranges, on the other hand, warming enables plants to push poleward and upward, which results in expansions of their ranges and reductions in their risk of extinction.
+We have also reported the results of numerous studies of birds and butterflies that suggest they respond in like manner.
+Thus, we here report what has been learned about a few other animals in this regard.

-Norment et al. (1999) summarized and compared the results of many surveys of bird and mammal populations along the Thelon River and its tributaries in the Canadian Northwest Territories from the 1920s through much of the 1990s.
-Over that period, three bird species expanded their breeding ranges southward, nine expanded northward, and sixteen were observed to be new to the area.
-Red squirrel, moose, porcupine, river otter and beaver were also found to have established themselves in the area in recent years, significantly increasing its biodiversity.
-The researchers say that the primarily northward range expansions may be explained by a warming trend at the northern treeline during the 1970s and 1980s.
-In addition, they note that the influx of new species may also be due to increasing populations in more southerly areas.
-In either case, we have a situation where birds and mammals appear to be faring quite well - could it actually be said they are thriving? - in the face of rising temperatures in this forest-tundra landscape.
+Norment et al. (1999) summarized and compared the results of many surveys of mammal populations observed along the Thelon River and its tributaries in the Canadian Northwest Territories from the 1920s through much of the 1990s.
+Over this time period, red squirrel, moose, porcupine, river otter and beaver were found to have established themselves in the area, significantly increasing its biodiversity.
+The three researchers say that the primarily northward range expansions may be explained by "a recent warming trend at the northern treeline during the 1970s and 1980s."
+Alternatively, they note that the influx of new species may be due to "increasing populations in more southerly areas."
+In either case, we have a situation where mammals appear to be faring quite well in the face of increasing temperatures in this forest-tundra landscape.

 References